harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 Variable names may only contain `a-z, A-Z, 0-9, _`.
 They cannot contain hyphens or dots.

 Certain platforms and orchestration tools, like Kubernetes, have their own naming restrictions.
 For example, Kubernetes doesn't allow underscores.
-Make sure that whatever expressions you use resolve to the allowed values of your target platforms.
+Ensure that whatever expressions you use resolve to the allowed values of your target platforms.

 ### Reserved words